IORoot/htmltree/README.md

 ##  7. <a name='AdvancedCIusage.'></a>Advanced CI usage.

-Remember, If you are using this project within a CI pipeline, you could generate the template files to contain results of tests, etc...
+1. Remember, If you are using this project within a CI pipeline, you could generate the template files to contain results of tests, etc...
 Those templates are then used to generate the HTML index files.

+2. Also, Javasript can be used too.

 <p align="right">(<a href="#top">back to top</a>)</p>